 7. Save on Health

-- Walk, hike, run, or jog outside; it's free, and you get the fresh air
+- Walk, hike, run, or jog outside.
+It’s free and you get to get out and get some fresh air

 - Go to the park with your dog and kids; again, it’s free plus you get to socialize